 As previously noted, mental rotation requires several sub-abilities and engages the activity of widespread brain regions.16 Reflecting this complexity, we discovered that during visuospatial processing, patients with schizophrenia displayed reduced connectivity between executive (SFG, MFG and IFG), motor (PrCG) and visual brain regions (iLOC).
-These results are consistent with the findings of several previous resting-state functional connectivity studies which consistently demonstrated that the connectivity between frontoparietal (executive), sensorimotor and visual networks is altered in schizophrenia.42-44 They are also consistent with the contemporary notion that schizophrenia is a disorder of global dysconnectivity.
-45 Additional noteworthy findings of our study include a reduced functional connectivity between the right and left SFG, as well as between the right and left MFG, in schizophrenia.
-These results show that alterations in interhemispheric connectivity may contribute to visuospatial impairments in schizophrenia.
+These results are consistent with the findings of several previous resting-state functional connectivity studies which consistently demonstrated that the connectivity between frontoparietal (executive), sensorimotor and visual networks is altered in schizophrenia.42-44 Thev are also consistent with the contemporary notion that schizophrenia is a disorder of global dysconnectivity.45 Additional noteworthy findings of our study include a reduced functional connectivity between the right and left SFG, as well as between the right and left MFG, in schizophrenia.
+These results show that alterations in interROI-to-ROI effects: -4.17 hemispheric connectivity may contribute to visuospatial impairments in schizophrenia.
 The positive correlation between bilateral SFG connectivity and mental rotation accuracy is coherent with this interpretation.
 In the last decade or so, several resting-state functional connectivity studies have examined inter-hemispheric connectivity in schizophrenia.
-Although the majority of these studies yielded an association between inter-hemispheric dysconnectivity in bilateral auditory cortices and verbal hallucinations in schizophrenia, 46 a few studies have shown that inter-hemispheric connectivity between frontal regions (among others) also contribute to cognitive impairment in the disorder.
-47,48 Finally, we observed that the connectivity between the left SFG and left SPL was actually increased in schizophrenia.
-In classic, task-based activity fMRI studies, increased brain activations in frontal and parietal regions have been regularly observed, and such aberrant activations have been traditionally interpreted as compensatory mechanisms.49 Consistent with this interpretation, a negative correlation was observed across groups between the left SGF-SPL connectivity and mental rotation performance.
-Overall, the pattern of dysconnectivity observed here is more complex than the alterations that have been observed in task-based functional connectivity studies using visuospatial working memory paradigms in schizophrenia, which have shown alterations mostly in the frontoparietal executive network.
-19,50,51
+Although the majority of these studies vielded an association between inter-hemispheric dysconnectivity in bilateral auditory cortices and verbal hallucinations in schizophrenia,46 a few studies have shown that inter-hemispheric connectivity between frontal regions (among others) also contribute to cognitive impairment in the disorder.^{47,48} Finally, we observed that the connectivity between the left SFG and left SPL was actually increased in schizophrenia.
+In classic, task-based activity fMRI studies, increased brain activations in frontal and

 Figure I Impaired connectivity in schizophrenia during visuospatial processing.
-Figure 1 illustrates the complex pattern of dysconnectivity observed in schizophrenia during visuospatial processing.
+Figure I illustrates the complex pattern of dysconnectivity observed in schizophrenia during visuospatial processing.
 The figure was generated using a two-sample t-test performed in CONN Toolbox.